-One piece of equipment that an office cannot live without are printers and copiers, but the investment needed to acquire one of these office machines can be expensive, especially if you’re looking to bring in a fleet of multifunction printers.
+One piece of equipment that an office can not live without are printers and copiers, but the investment needed to acquire one of these office machines can be expensive, especially if you’re looking to bring in a fleet of them.
 Even if your business is in its infant stage, purchasing just one of these machines can take up a good chunk of your working capital.

-While you might see a lot of similarities when it comparing a lease agreement with a renting contract, there are some differences you need to be aware of.
+While you might see a lot of similarities in a contract between leasing and renting, there are some differences you need to be aware of.
 We will go ahead and outline some of the different factors and how they impact cost so that you can determine which option best fits your company needs.

 Leasing An Office Equipment